Romelium/DirCat/README.md

 ### Options

-- `-m, --max-size <bytes>`: Maximum file size in bytes.
-Files larger than this size will be ignored.
+- `-m, --max-size <bytes>`: Sets the maximum file size in bytes to process.
+Files exceeding this limit are ignored.
 Default: no limit.
-- `-n, --no-recursive`: Disable recursive directory search.
-Only process files in the top-level directory.
+- `-n, --no-recursive`: Disables recursive directory searching.
+Only files in the specified top-level directory will be processed.
-- `-e, --ext <ext>`: Process only files with the specified extension.
-Can be used multiple times to include multiple extensions, grouped together (e.g., `-e cpp h`).
+- `-e, --ext <ext>`: Specifies file extensions to include in processing.
+Can be used multiple times to include several extensions (e.g., `-e cpp h`).
-- `-x, --exclude-ext <ext>`: Exclude files with the specified extension.
-Can be used multiple times to exclude multiple extensions, grouped together (e.g., `-x tmp log`).
+- `-x, --exclude-ext <ext>`: Specifies file extensions to exclude from processing.
+Use multiple times to exclude several extensions (e.g., `-x tmp log`).
-- `-d, --dot-folders`: Include folders starting with a dot (e.g., `.git`, `.vscode`), which are ignored by default.
+- `-d, --dot-folders`: Includes folders starting with a dot (e.g., `.git`, `.vscode`), which are ignored by default.
-- `-i, --ignore <item>`: Ignore specific folders or files.
+- `-i, --ignore <item>`: Ignores specific folders or files.
 Paths are relative to the input directory.
-Can be used multiple times to ignore multiple items, grouped together (e.g., `-i build temp.txt`).
-For directories, all files and subdirectories within the ignored directory will be skipped.
+Can be used multiple times to ignore multiple items (e.g., `-i build temp.txt`).
+For directories, all content within is skipped.
+Specify folder names (like `build`), or relative paths (like `subdir/temp.txt`).
-- `-r, --regex <pattern>`: Exclude files where the filename matches the given regex pattern.
-Regex is applied to the filename only, not the full path.
-Can be used multiple times to specify multiple regex patterns, grouped together (e.g., `-r "\.tmp$" "backup"`).
+- `-r, --regex <pattern>`: Excludes files where the filename matches the given regex pattern.
+Regex is applied to the filename only.
+Use multiple times for several patterns (e.g., `-r "\.tmp$" "backup"`).
-- `-c, --remove-comments`: Remove C++ style comments (`//` and `/* ... */`) from the output code.
-Applicable to code files.
+- `-c, --remove-comments`: Removes C++ style comments (`//` and `/* ... */`) from code files in the output.
-- `-l, --remove-empty-lines`: Remove empty lines from the output.
+- `-l, --remove-empty-lines`: Removes empty lines from the output, enhancing readability.
-- `-f, --filename-only`: Show only the filename in file headers.
-By default, the relative path from the input directory is shown.
+- `-f, --filename-only`: Displays only the filename in file headers, omitting the relative path from the input directory.
-- `-u, --unordered`: Output files as they are processed.
-This can be faster, especially for large directories, but the order of files in the output is not guaranteed (except for files specified with `-z`).
-This is the default behavior if `-z` or `-Z` are not used.
+- `-u, --unordered`: Outputs files as they are processed, potentially faster for large directories, but output order is not guaranteed (except for `-z` files).
+Default behavior if `-z` or `-Z` are not used.
-- `-z, --last <item>`: Process specified file or directory last.
-The order of multiple `-z` options is strictly preserved.
-When a directory is specified, all files within it (and its subdirectories if recursion is enabled) will be processed after other files, maintaining the relative order specified by multiple `-z` arguments.
-You can specify a directory path, an exact filename (relative path), or just the filename itself.
+- `-z, --last <item>`: Processes specified files or directories last, in the order given.
+Useful for controlling output order.
+Specify directory paths, exact filenames (relative paths), or just filenames.
 Paths are relative to the input directory.
-- `-Z, --only-last`: **Exclusive mode:** Only process the files and directories specified by the `-z` option.
-All other files in the input directory will be ignored.
-Implies `-u` (unordered output for normal files, but maintains order for `--last` files).
-Requires at least one `-z` argument to be effective.
-If no `-z` arguments are provided with `-Z`, it will result in an error.
+- `-Z, --only-last`: **Exclusive mode**: Only processes files and directories specified with `-z`, ignoring all other directory content.
+Implies `-u` and requires at least one `-z` argument.
-- `-w, --no-markdownlint-fixes`: Disable fixes for Markdown linting.
-By default, the output is formatted to be compatible with Markdown linters, which adds a top-level heading and slightly different file headers.
+- `-w, --no-markdownlint-fixes`: Disables Markdown linting compatibility fixes, providing a plain output format.
-- `-t, --no-gitignore`: Disable `.gitignore` rule processing.
-By default, DirCat respects `.gitignore` rules in the input directory and its parent directories.
+- `-t, --no-gitignore`: Disables `.gitignore` rule processing.
+By default, DirCat respects `.gitignore` rules.
-- `-g, --gitignore <path>`: Use `.gitignore` rules from a specific path instead of the default directory or its parents.
-If the specified path does not exist or is not a valid `.gitignore` file, a warning will be shown, and gitignore processing might not work as expected.
+- `-g, --gitignore <path>`: Specifies a custom `.gitignore` file path.
+If the path is invalid, a warning is shown, and gitignore processing might be affected.
-- `-o, --output <file>`: Output to the specified file instead of standard output (stdout).
+- `-o, --output <file>`: Redirects output to the specified file instead of stdout.
-- `-L, --line-numbers`: Show line numbers in output.
+- `-L, --line-numbers`: Prepends line numbers to each line in the output.

 ### Examples